astagi/workerloader-jest-transformer/README.md

 ## A Jest transformer for Webpack worker-loader

+This transformer helps you to use [Jest](https://facebook.github.io/jest/) with [Webpack worker-loader module](https://github.com/webpack-contrib/worker-loader).
+Inspired by [jsdom-worker](https://github.com/developit/jsdom-worker)

+### Warnings and help wanted❗️
 ⚠️ This transformer is highly experimental.
 Any contribution and advice would be greatly appreciated!

-This transformer helps you to use [Jest](https://facebook.github.io/jest/) testing with [Webpack worker-loader module](https://github.com/webpack-contrib/worker-loader).
-Inspired by [jsdom-worker](https://github.com/developit/jsdom-worker)

-## Help wanted❗️

-I need help maintaining this project.
+📣 I need help maintaining this project.
 [Send me a DM on Twitter](https://twitter.com/4stagi) if you want to become a maintainer.

 ### Install